Puppets & Poets

-Puppets & Poets is a festival and workshop series produced by Alphabet Arts to celebrate and explore the relationship between two art forms practiced around the world and throughout the ages.
+Puppets & Poets is a festival and workshop series produced by Alphabet Arts in collaboration with The Bushwick Starr to celebrate and explore the relationship between two art forms practiced around the world and throughout the ages.

 P&P 2013 Production Team: Artistic Director: Dr. Amber West; Production Manager: Neelam Vaswani; Lead Builders: Kirsten Kammermeyer, Ren Carrillo; Technical Consultant: Mark Sitko; Production Assistants: Carmen Torres, Nora Robertson Brooks; PS 123 Teaching Artists: Chris Borchardt, Modesto “Flako” Jimenez